Travel to SAGE

 Will I have a secure place to store electronics and valuables?

 Yes.
 While we are camping, we will have a secure location available for you to store your laptop and other valuables.
-SAGE has never had a problem with theft of personal belongings at the Santa Fe Indian School, but the dorm room closets are equipped to be locked with a padlock if desired.

 How do I get mail at SAGE?

 If you absolutely must receive mail while we are camping, please contact the SAGE manager ahead of time so special arrangements can be made.
-To receive mail or packages while we are in Santa Fe, please use the following address:

 Things to Bring